 How to use wearables to lower your readings?

 The good news is, whatever your RHR there are things you can do to improve it.
-When you exercise regularly, your heart pumps more blood before it contracts, which results in fewer beats per minute.
+It’s not rocket science – exercise is the best way to lower your values.
+When you workout regularly, your heart pumps more blood before it contracts, which results in fewer beats per minute.
 Regular amounts of high intensity exercise are particularly important, as they strengthen the heart and improve its efficiency.
 When your RHR decreases as a result of training, it is a sign that your aerobic fitness has improved.

 Essential reading: Best devices for heart zone training

 It is advisable to monitor how your resting heart rate is changing over time in order to know whether you are making progress.
 Luckily, new advances in technology have made this easier than ever.
-A number of activity trackers will automatically figure out your RHR for you.
+Many wearable devices will automatically figure out your RHR for you.
 They will also provide a historical record, which you can tap into to see how your readings are changing over time.